Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 One common fix is to search over small chunks and answer with larger parent chunks.

-250-token paragraph used for embedding and nearest-neighbor search
+Child chunkA small paragraph or passage used for embedding and nearest-neighbor search.

-surrounding section passed to the generator after a child hit
+Parent chunkThe surrounding section passed to the generator after a child hit.

 This gives the retriever a sharp vector while giving the generator enough context.
 It is especially useful for: